 Each of Bread Loaf’s campuses offers a different set of courses, and the curriculum takes advantage of the location of each campus.

-Academic course descriptions for the coming summer are posted on the individual campus pages in mid-December.
-The course catalog is published in print in early February.
+Academic course descriptions for the coming summer are posted in the course catalog section of our website in the winter.

 You can also download the complete course catalog or see catalogs from past summers.

 Each Bread Loaf unit is equivalent to three semester hours or four-and-one-half quarter-hours of graduate credit.
 Classes at the U.S. campuses are valued at one unit each; Oxford classes are valued at two units.

 In order to be used for a Bread Loaf master’s degree, all credits must have been earned within 10 years of a student’s initial enrollment at Bread Loaf.
 MA candidates must earn a grade of B- or better, and MLitt candidates must earn a grade of B or better, in order to receive course credit.
 This is also true of credits transferred to Bread Loaf from other institutions.

 The normal course load is two units per summer.
 To complete either degree in four years, students may request to transfer up to two graduate courses from other accredited institutions.

 The normal course load in New Mexico and Vermont is two courses—or units—each carrying the credit equivalent of three semester hours or 4.5 quarter hours.